medmatix/Interactive_R_Applications/README.md

 In this repository I have pulled to gether all my Interactive Web Projects, particularly using R, to add sophisticated scientific computations capabilities.

-An overview of the options and especially use of shiny for the purpose is summarized below:
+An overview of the options and especially use of shiny for the purpose is summarized below.
+Then my own relevant applications projects with links follow, begining with my first, my [Developing Data Products Project]() which I completed for the course.
+This is meant to serve as my own project portfolio and I hope useful sample applications.

 ##Shiny
 http://shiny.rstudio.com/